stanley-gu/standardsCh/chapter.md

 The annotation of model components with SBO terms will be an essential step to reach MIRIAM-compliance.
 Annotation of SBML models with SBO terms is done through element attributes, rather than within the `annotation` element.
-Not only such an annotation will be important to understand and to programmatically analyze models, it will also power the search strategies used by the databases of models, and in particular BioModels Database.
-The use of SBO terms within SBML will allow to a limited extend to get rid of the explicit mathematics in the model itself, but to download the adequate rate-law instead [@le2006model].
+Not only will such annotations will be important to understand and programmatically analyze models, it will also power the search algorithms used by the databases of models.
+The use of SBO terms within SBML will also allow, to a limited extent, the ability to remove the explicit mathematics in the model itself, and enable the online downloading of appropriate kinetic equations instead [@le2006model].

 #### Kinetic Simulation Algorithm Ontology (KiSAO) and Description of Dynamics (TEDDY)